cosmoart/quiz-game/README.md

 - [ ] Win and Lose sounds
 - [ ] Multi-language Support (?)
 - [ ] PWA
+- [ ] Personalize the game over screen for infinite mode
+- [ ] Smart storage of unanswered questions

 <p align="right">(<a href="#top">back to top</a>)</p>